 This is further emphasized by the clinical correlation boxes being scattered around the text.
 This makes this book helpful and applicable to other subjects besides cell biology and histology.

 In general, the book is divided into 24 chapters.
 These are sorted according to basic cell biology, system, tissue type, and tissue/slide preparation.

 To help you navigate the chapters, each chapter has a color strip and subject title down the lateral margin of each page.

-If you are looking for an in-depth textbook to help you master human histology, this book is definitely worth your consideration.
+If you are looking for an in-depth textbook to help you master human biology and histology, this book is definitely worth your consideration.